bright/new-www/content/our-areas/say-hi-to-future-with-blockchain-development.md

   blockchain technology**.
 Blockchain is a groundbreaking technology that goes far beyond cryptocurrency services.
 Tell us more about your blockchain project and we will let you know how we can assist you.
-button: Let's build blockchain
+button: let's build blockchain
-button2: Let's build blockchain
+button2: let's build blockchain
 published: true
-show_case_study: false
+show_case_study: true
 show_technology_stack: true
 title_team: meet our blockchain development team
 title_case_study: blockchain solutions